karanpratapsingh/HyperTrade/README.md

 **Why so many technologies?**

-This started as an all Go project, but then I decieded to add Python to the mix as it has really good ecosystem for technical indicators and mathematical usecases.
+This started as an all Go project, but then I decided to add Python to the mix as it has a really good ecosystem for technical indicators and mathematical use cases.

-For user interface I used React as it's easy and TypeScript provides some sanity to JavaScript projects!
+For the user interface, I used React as it's easy and TypeScript provides some sanity to JavaScript projects!

-Nginx and Postgres fit right in as the usecase grew.
+Nginx and Postgres fit right in as the use case grew.
 As always, use what's right for the project!

 **Why event driven?**